Diesel Injury Law

 Other Toxins that Cause Kidney Cancer

-Benzene, another Group 1 carcinogen, is a widely used industrial chemical that is (or was once) used as a base ingredient in solvents, degreasers and lubricants.
+Benzene, another Group 1 carcinogen, is a widely used industrial chemical.
+It is (or was once) used as a base ingredient in solvents, degreasers, and lubricants.
 Benzene is also found in diesel fuel.
-In a 2006 study analyzing kidney cancer and industrial solvents, the National Center for Biotechnology Information found that workers with a history of benzene exposures via skin contact and inhalation of industrial solvents were at a significantly elevated risk for kidney cancer.
+In a 2006 study analyzing kidney cancer and industrial solvents, the National Center for Biotechnology Information found workers with a history of benzene exposures were at a significantly elevated risk for kidney cancer.
+These exposures can occur via skin contact and inhalation of industrial solvents.

 Asbestos exposures can also lead to kidney cancer.
-Asbestos can be found in insulation, cement, paint, and other materials.
-Asbestos attacks the membrane surrounding the kidney, therefore allowing some forms of kidney cancer the opportunity to spread throughout the abdomen.
+Asbestos can be found in insulation, cement, and paint.
+Other materials can also contain asbestos.
+It attacks the membrane surrounding the kidney.
+Therefore, it allows some forms of kidney cancer to spread throughout the abdomen.
 Because of this, asbestos can be considered a known contributor to kidney cancer.

 Silica exposures, often in combination with one of the other toxins listed above, have also been connected to an elevated risk of kidney cancer.
-In addition, Fiberglass, mineral wool and brick dust, while inhaled, have been shown to lead to kidney damage that in turn elevates the risk for kidney cancer.
+In addition, Fiberglass, mineral wool, and brick dust, while inhaled, have been shown to lead to kidney damage.
+This, in turn, elevates the risk for kidney cancer.

-As indicated above, Diesel Injury Law will perform a thorough intake of your past exposures and determine on a case by case basis which exposures could have contributed to the kidney cancer.
+As indicated above, Diesel Injury Law will perform a thorough intake of your past exposures.
+They determine on a case-by-case basis which exposures could have contributed to the kidney cancer.

 Importance of Kidney Cancer Screenings

-Kidney cancer rarely causes symptoms in its early stages, and currently, there are no routine tests to attempt to diagnose kidney cancer before symptoms occur.
-Kidney cancer can start to show signs of development through blood in your urine, pain in your back or side that doesn’t go away, loss of appetite, unexplained weight loss, fatigue, and intermittent fever.
+Kidney cancer rarely causes symptoms in its early stages.
+Currently, there are no routine tests to diagnose kidney cancer before symptoms occur.
+Kidney cancer can start to show signs through blood in your urine and pain in your back.
+Pain that doesn’t go away, loss of appetite, and unexplained weight loss are also signs.
+Fatigue and intermittent fever can also indicate development.

 Contact a Diesel Injury Lawyer